raghavgarg1257/zillion-app/README.md

 - select 'Thing'
 - click create
 - now your CSE_KEY has been generated.
-- click in control panel
+- click on control panel
 - turn on the 'Image Search'
 - click the 'Seach Engine ID' button and copy the key.